adamprocter/Local-Rag-and-LLM/README.md

 ## Create a new page

-- create a new page on your blog and add the shortcode [wordpress_export_to_json]
+- create a new page on your blog and add just the following shortcode [wordpress_export_to_json]
 - save / visit that page (this will execute the shortcode)

   - I got some errors making the page but it was ok.

-- Check your "/wp-content" folder for a file "post_content.json".
+- Check your "/wp-content" folder for a file "post-content.json".
+- file name is hardcoded into wordpress script (42)
-  - If the file did not create, try first creating a blank file "post_content.json"(your site may not have permission to create file in the directory, but it may be able to update).
+  - If the file did not create, try first creating a blank file "post-content.json"(your site may not have permission to create file in the directory, but it may be able to update).

 ## Run queries against your json file